hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

 Every job submission starts with a resources allocation (nodes, cores, memory).
 An allocation is valid for a specific amount of time, and can be created using the salloc, sbatch or srun commands.
 Whereas salloc and sbatch only create resource allocations, srun launches parallel tasks within such a resource allocation, or implicitly creates an allocation if not started within one. **The usual procedure is to combine resource requests and task execution (job steps) in a single batch script (job script) and then submit the script using the sbatch command.**

 !!! types note ""
-    Most command options support a short form as well as a long form (e.g. -u <username>, and --user=<username>).
+    Most command options support a short form as well as a long form (e.g. `-u <username>`, and `--user=<username>`).
 Because few options only support the long form, we will consistently use the long form throughout this documentation.

 !!! types note ""
-    Some options have default values if not specified: The *--time* option has partition-specific default values (see *scontrol show partition <partname>*).
-The *--mem-per-cpu* option has a global default value of 2048MB.
+    Some options have default values if not specified: The `--time` option has partition-specific default values (see `scontrol show partition <partname>`).
+The `--mem-per-cpu` option has a global default value of 2048MB.

 !!! types note ""
     The default partition is the *all* partition.
-To select another partition one must use the *--partition* option, e.g. *--partition=long*.
+To select another partition one must use the `--partition` option, e.g. `--partition=long`.

 !!! types caution "Important information for investors regarding account selection"
     Investors have two different accounts for accounting purposes.
-The investor account (increased privileges) is used automatically when using the *empi* partition (--partition=empi).
-To use another partition, the user must explicitly select the group account (e.g --account=dcb).
-To display your accounts, use: *sacctmgr show assoc where user=<username> format=user,account%20,partition.*
+The investor account (increased privileges) is used automatically when using the `empi` partition (`--partition=empi`).
+To use another partition, the user must explicitly select the group account (e.g `--account=dcb`).
+To display your accounts, use: `sacctmgr show assoc where user=<username> format=user,account%20,partition`.

 ###sbatch
-The *sbatch* command is used to submit a job script for later execution.
+The `sbatch` command is used to submit a job script for later execution.
 It is the most common way to submit a job to the cluster due to its reusability.
 Slurm options are usually embedded in a job script prefixed by '#SBATCH' directives.
 Slurm options specified as command line options overwrite corresponding options embedded in the job script

 Syntax